WESTERN GRASSLAND SPECIES:

-The LPC initiative is a partnership between the five (5) LPC range states, industry; oil, gas, wind, electricity and telecommunications, and private landowners; farmers and ranchers.
-In addition to those USDA’s Natural Resource Conservation Service (NRCS) and Farm Service Agency (FSA) as well as Conservation NGO’s like Pheasants Forever and The Nature Conservancy have joined the partnership to work towards avoiding, improving and funding conservation of LPC and its habitats.
-This innovative approach has just completed the first year of implementation and WAFWA and the many partners are already seeing successes.
-Read our fifth annual report
+The USDA’s Natural Resource Conservation Service (NRCS) and Farm Service Agency (FSA) as well as non-governmental conservation organizations like Pheasants Forever and The Nature Conservancy have joined the partnership to work towards avoiding, improving and funding conservation of LPC and its habitats.

 LPC Program Director-Chair